 Google, as well as other search engines, have specific rules and guidelines that websites must adhere to in order for them to rank high on their search results.
 The implementation of these rules and guidelines is what is referred to as SEO (search engine optimization).

 A well planned and executed SEO campaign will allow search engines to rank your site/page/post on their search results – allowing for your product or service to be seen by more people online.

 The better the visibility of your site in the search results, the higher the traffic – which could potentially boost conversion numbers as well.

 That, in a nutshell, is what SEO is all about, and we will be writing about it in a later blog entry.

-But aside from the benefits of increased search visibility by implementing best SEO practices, positive user experience should also be at the forefront of your site’s design and layout.
+But aside from the benefits of increased search visibility by implementing best SEO practices, a positive user experience should also be at the forefront of your site’s design and layout.

 Take for example your site’s code structure.
-Backend coding is something the majority of site visitors don’t really care about – but sleek coding can help make a website load faster, which in turn loads the website much faster for the site visitor – which ultimately makes for positive user experience.
+Backend coding is something the majority of site visitors don’t really care about – but sleek coding can help make a website load faster, which in turn loads the website much faster for the site visitor – which ultimately makes for a positive user experience.